 - Number of criminal convictions;

-- Date(s) of arrest and conviction;
+- Length of time since arrest and conviction;

 - Whether the crime involved violence against persons or property;